The library is closed and will reopen for the fall semester on August 29.

 - Desktop computers

-- A picture ID and your G0 number is required to check out books.
+- A picture ID and your G0 number are required to check out books.

 - Bottled water in a sealable container is permitted.

 The West Valley College Library Archives project is a work in progress.
 Over the past several years staff, faculty, and student volunteers have been invaluable in collecting, cleaning, organizing, and processing of archival materials on the campus.